Hunt 40: Battle on the Big Bridge

 Gilgamesh’s attacks are a lot more difficult to deal with during the second battle.
 He will regularly cast three status effect moves: Lv.
 2 Sleep, Lv.
 3 Disable and Lv.
 4 Break.
 This battle is much easier if your characters are a level that is not a multiple of 2, 3 or 4.
 Specifically, if they are levels such as 47, 49, 53, 55, 59, 61, 65, 67, 71, etc.

 Alternatively, you will have to set up Gambits or equip your characters to deal with specific status elements.
 If you choose to set up Gambits, have your characters use items to remove the status effects are they are much faster.
-Alarm Clocks should be used to remove Sleep, Esunas or Remedies to remove Disable and either Gold Needles or Remedies to get rid of the Petrify status effect.
+Prince's Kiss should be used to remove Sleep, Esunas or Remedies to remove Disable and either Gold Needles or Remedies to get rid of the Petrify status effect.

 The first thing that you should do when the battle begins is cast Dispel on both Enkidu and Gilgamesh.
 Gilgamesh will rebuff himself throughout the fight so it is best to keep a Dispel Gambit active throughout the fight.

 Start off by attacking and defeating Enkidu first.
 You can do this easily by setting up a Gambit to have your characters target the foe with the least HP first.
 The most difficult part of this battle is at the beginning when both Gilgamesh and Enkidu are attacking your party members.
 You can reduce the amount of damage done by Enkidu specifically by having one of your characters cast Slow and/or Blind on it as well.
-You may die a few times during this first section of the battle a few times but don’t give up; the second half of the battle is much easier.
+You may die a few times during this first section of the battle but don’t give up; the second half of the battle is much easier.

 Once you switch over to attacking Gilgamesh, he will begin going through phases (at 60% HP, 40% and 20%) wherein he will gain new attacks and begin chaining regular attacks more often.
 There is a very high likelihood that your character(s) will die if he chains a few attacks together as he will do more damage than you can heal for very quickly.
 Have your Arise Gambit ready to go to bring characters back to life quickly and make sure that each of your characters has Bubble and Protect active throughout the fight.